Aruna583/assignment_sorting/README.md

+# Packages Used

+JSON Server was used to create a basic mock API for data handling during development.

+Vite was used as the build tool for setting up the React project, ensuring fast development and hot module replacement.

+Tailwind CSS was implemented for efficient and utility-first styling of the user interface.

+dnd-kit was used to enable smooth drag-and-drop functionality within the application.

+The UI was made responsive to support both mobile and desktop views.

+React Icons package was used to include scalable and customizable icons throughout the UI.

+Cloudinary was used for generating and hosting image URLs dynamically.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.